nixworks/public/news/2010/11/4/README.md

 ##### Drone aircraft
 ### [Thirteen militants are killed in a drone attack in North Waziristan, Pakistan. ](/news/2010/11/4/thirteen-militants-are-killed-in-a-drone-attack-in-north-waziristan-pakistan.md)
-_Context: drone attack, Pakistan, North Waziristan, drone aircraft_
+_Context: North Waziristan, drone aircraft, drone attack, Pakistan_

 ##### Stone axe
 ### [A piece of stone axe found at the Gabarnmung rock art gallery on the lands of the Jawoyn people in Australia's Northern Territory is dated at 35,500 years old making the oldest of its type in the world. ](/news/2010/11/4/a-piece-of-stone-axe-found-at-the-gabarnmung-rock-art-gallery-on-the-lands-of-the-jawoyn-people-in-australia-s-northern-territory-is-dated-a.md)